MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/quickstarts/includes/csharp-sdk.md

 1. Open the **Program.cs** file.

-1. Delete the pre-existing code, including the line `Console.Writeline("Hello World!")`, and select one of the following code samples to copy and paste into your application's Program.cs file:
+1. Delete the existing code, including the line `Console.Writeline("Hello World!")`, and select one of the following code samples to copy and paste into your application's Program.cs file:

     * [**Layout model**](#layout-model)